akr-student/dotfiles/README.md

 Attention!!
 - default shell > zsh
     - zsh is later than shell

+if you have Clipy(app) in Mac
+  you can import snippets.xml to your Clipy(app)